Dynamical parity selection in superconducting weak links: Introduction

-\emph{Basic picture.---}As schematically shown in Fig.~\ref{fig1}(a), we consider a single-channel superconducting weak link embedded in a loop geometry and coupled to an LC circuit.
+Before entering a detailed theoretical discussion, let us briefly summarize the basic picture.
+As schematically shown in Fig.~\ref{fig1}(a), we consider a single-channel superconducting weak link embedded in a loop geometry and coupled to an LC circuit.
 The average phase difference $\varphi_0$ is related to the magnetic flux threading the loop.
 The weak link has the length $L=\ell \xi_0$, with the coherence length $\xi_0=v_F/\Delta$ and the Fermi velocity $v_F$ (we put $\hbar=e=k_B=1$).
 For a short link with $\ell\ll 1$, it is well known that a single ABS with particle-hole symmetric energy levels $\pm \varepsilon(\varphi_0)$ exists \cite{Nazarov2009}, where $0\le \varepsilon(\varphi_0) <\Delta$.
-In the semiconductor picture \cite{Zazunov2014}, there are four many-body Andreev states (at fixed $\varphi_0$): (i) for the ground state $|g\rangle$ with $E_g=0$ (taken as the reference energy for fixed $\varphi_0$), only the $-\varepsilon$ level is occupied; (ii) for the excited state $|e\rangle$ with $E_e=2\varepsilon$ and the same (even \cite{Zazunov2014}) parity, only the $+\varepsilon$ level is occupied; (iii) for the odd-parity states $|\sigma=\pm \rangle$ with $E_\sigma=\varepsilon$, the $\pm\varepsilon$ levels are either both empty or both occupied.
-On the other hand, for a link of intermediate length $\ell\sim 1$, one typically finds two ABSs with $0\le\varepsilon_1(\varphi_0)\le \varepsilon_2(\varphi_0)<\Delta$, as illustrated in Fig.~\ref{fig1}(b).
+In the semiconductor picture \cite{Zazunov2014}, there are four many-body Andreev states at fixed $\varphi_0$: (i) for the ground state $|g\rangle$ with $E_g=0$, taken as the reference energy for fixed $\varphi_0$, only the $-\varepsilon$ level is occupied; (ii) for the excited state $|e\rangle$ with $E_e=2\varepsilon$ and the same (even \cite{Zazunov2014}) parity, only the $+\varepsilon$ level is occupied; (iii) for the odd-parity states $|\sigma=\pm \rangle$ with $E_\sigma=\varepsilon$, the $\pm\varepsilon$ levels are either both empty or both occupied.
+On the other hand, for a link of intermediate length $\ell\sim 1$, one typically finds \emph{two} ABSs with $0\le\varepsilon_1(\varphi_0)\le \varepsilon_2(\varphi_0)<\Delta$, as illustrated in Fig.~\ref{fig1}(b).
 The resulting 16 many-body Andreev states are specified in Table~\ref{tab1}.
-We show below that compared to the short-junction limit, longer junctions harboring at least two ABSs allow for qualitatively new phenomena such as dynamical parity polarization.
+Compared to the short-junction limit, longer junctions harboring at least two ABSs allow for qualitatively new phenomena such as dynamical parity polarization.
 Our theory addresses precisely this situation.